cassidyjames/dippi/README.md

 [![Get it on AppCenter](https://appcenter.elementary.io/badge.svg)](https://appcenter.elementary.io/com.github.cassidyjames.dippi)

-Calculate display information like DPI and aspect ratio given some simple input.

 ![Screenshot](data/screenshot.png?raw=true)

+## Calculate display info like DPI and aspect ratio

+Input a few simple details and figure out the aspect ratio, DPI, and other details of any display.
+Great for deciding which laptop or external monitor to purchase, and if it would be considered HiDPI.

+Handy features:
+- Find out if a display is a good choice based on its size and resolution
+- Get advice about different densities
+- Stupid simple: all in a cute li'l window

+Planned features:
+- Differentiation between laptops and desktop displays
+- Projector-specific mode

 ## Building, Testing, and Installation

 You'll need the following dependencies to build: